1. About this guidance

 - access the metadata of network traffic, including:

 - GFE-registered users’ email addresses

 - the Windows domain name(s) that the GMC, GMM, GC and GP are connected to

 - the names of user accounts used to set policy on the GMC control panel

 Recommendation: Organisations should understand what metadata is available to the Good NOC, identify whether it is sensitive and ensure they have sufficient trust in Good Technology to protect it.
 They should also establish that the service availability levels meet their requirements.

 4.14 Mobile device management

-Although the GMC server is installed within the enterprise network and policies are configured locally, MDM profiles are stored in the Good NOC.
+Although the GMC server is installed within the corporate network and policies are configured locally, MDM profiles are stored in the Good NOC.
 The GFE MDM functionality should be treated as a cloud MDM service.
-Anyone with access to the NOC would be able to manage devices on behalf of the enterprise, and could change security policies or unlock or remote-wipe a device.
+Anyone with access to the NOC would be able to manage devices on behalf of the organisation, and could change security policies or unlock or remote-wipe a device.
 They would also be able to recover provisioned credentials stored within an MDM profile.